ibm-cloud-docs/key-protect/delete-keys.md

 This action won't succeed if the key is protecting a resource that's non-erasable due to a retention policy.
 You can verify whether a key is associated with a non-erasable resource by [checking the registration details](/docs/key-protect?topic=key-protect-view-protected-resources) for the key.
 Then, you must contact an account owner to remove the retention policy on each resource that is associated with the key before you can delete the key.
 {: important}

+When you delete a key that has registrations associated with it, you shred the key's contents and associated data.
+Any data that is encrypted by the key becomes inaccessible.
+{: note}

 1. [Retrieve your authentication credentials to work with keys in the service](/docs/key-protect?topic=key-protect-set-up-api).

 2. Retrieve the ID of the key that you want to force delete.